geopm/geopm/service/docs/source/geopm_pio_nvml.7.rst

     *  **Unit**: hertz

 ``NVML::GPU_UTILIZATION``:
-    Fraction of time the GPU operated on a kernel in the last set of driver samples
+    Fraction of time the GPU operated on a kernel in the last set of driver samples.

     *  **Aggregation**: average
     *  **Domain**: gpu